bbauska/W3Cx-5of5/README.md

 3.  &lt;/p&gt;
 </pre>

-The paragraph above has a unique identifier: the id attribute whose value is &quot;paragraph-1&quot; and is part of a class of &quot;regular-paragraphs&quot;.
+<p>The paragraph above has a unique identifier: the id attribute whose value is
+&quot;paragraph-1&quot; and is part of a class of &quot;regular-paragraphs&quot;.
 The letters inside the quotes have no meaning to the computer, they just need to be consistent.
-They are actually strings.
+They are actually strings.</p>

-Again, the fact that the computer does not care what we put in those strings (except for some restrictions) means we can use them to convey meaning to a human developer.
+<p>Again, the fact that the computer does not care what we put in those strings
+(except for some restrictions) means we can use them to convey meaning to a human developer.
 I could just as easily have said id=&apos;x&apos; and class=&apos;y&apos;, but anyone looking at that would have no hint what the significance of x and y are.
-Best practice is to name these things to increase clarity, consistency and brevity.
+Best practice is to name these things to increase clarity, consistency and brevity.</p>

-Let&apos;s look at a modified version of Michel Buffa&apos;s home page example:
+<p>Let&apos;s look at a modified version of Michel Buffa&apos;s home page example:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 63. example codepen: update css rule (54) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">